jbostoen/iTop-custom-extensions/wip/extensions/jb-reportgen/readme.md

 Attachments are also available for each item.

-## Setting report title
-* To determine the title, you can specify the report title between the <title> tags.
-This is what will be shown in iTop.

 ## Using iTop language strings
 * If you want to use iTop Language strings, you can!